2 billion people live without access to adequate sanitation.

 World Vision is reaching one new person every 10 seconds and three more schools every day with clean water.

-World Vision focuses on bringing clean water to the extremely poor — including those with disabilities — in rural areas with the greatest disease burden.
+We focus on ensuring that the extremely poor — including people with disabilities — in rural areas with the greatest disease burden have access to clean water, improved sanitation, and hygiene behavior change promotion.

-By providing hygiene education and sanitation facilities, such as latrines and hand-washing stations, we multiply the health benefits of clean water by helping to reduce the spread of illness and disease.
+By providing hygiene behavior change support and sanitation facilities, such as latrines and handwashing stations, we multiply the health benefits of clean water by helping to reduce the spread of illness and disease.